Information for travellers

 If you are travelling on an international flight with a young child, items to be consumed by that child during the flight such as food, drinks, toiletries and medicine are exempt from the volume limits.
-For more information go to Liquids aerosols and gels –travelling with a young child.
+For more information go to Powders, liquids, aerosols and gels – travelling with a young child.

 Travelling with medicine

 You are able to take medicine with you as carry-on for domestic flights without restriction.
 For international flights if the volume of medicine you need exceeds allowable limits you will need to present information from a registered medical practitioner that you need the medicine during the flight.
 For more information refer to Powders, liquids aerosols and gels – medical exemption.